-Depending on the environment and soil conditions, local cemetery administrations decide on the length of the lease for a grave, which varies throughout Germany — they do want to allow enough time for a body to decompose properly.
+Depending on the environment and soil conditions, local cemetery administrations decide on the length of the lease of a grave, which varies throughout Germany; after all, they do want to allow enough time for a body to decompose properly.
 In some instances, families can renew leases indefinitely, of course.

 More cremations than caskets

 Two major trends have been changing German funeral culture these past years.
 There's a desire for individual funeral services that do justice to the life of the deceased and family and economic considerations that are increasingly key when deciding on types of burial, gravesites and grave maintenance, according to Simon J. Walter of the Düsseldorf-based German Funeral Culture Foundation.

 The ratio of cremation to casket burial is now 75 to 25 across Germany, the expert told DW.

 Cemeteries are still important public places of mourning, he says, but they need to be rethought, with much more of a focus on the needs of the bereaved.

 Some model cemeteries in Germany, including Europe's largest cemetery in Hamburg-Ohlsdorf, already cater to people's special funeral wishes and offer a wide array of burial variations, Walter says.

 For the most part, however, German cemeteries with their many rules and regulations are inflexible, he adds.
 "Cemeteries fulfill important functions in our communities and these should be much more in the focus of the public," Walter argues, saying he would like to see a broad debate about the current problems, but above all about the potential, of the cemetery.

 Through the cremation trend and an increase in burials that don't need a cemetery at all — such as burials at sea or in forests — many German cemeteries are now finding themselves with large unused spaces on their hands.
 After all, a gravesite for an urn is considerably smaller than for a casket.